Therapeutic Recreation (BS)

 The Chicagoland area has numerous therapeutic recreation opportunities in hospitals and rehabilitation centers, nursing homes and long-term care facilities, correctional centers, and park districts.
 Your coursework, practical experience, and internship will prepare you to enter a field filled with vast potential and possibility.

 Studying Therapeutic Recreation at AU will prepare you to pass the Certified Therapeutic Recreation Specialist (CTRS) examination, which is the benchmark for the field.
+In 2024, AU students earned a 92% pass rate, scoring significantly higher than the 80% national average.

 In Our Own Words